ynikitenko/yarsync/docs/source/yarsync.1.md

 Initializes a **yarsync** repository in the current directory.
 Creates a configuration folder with repository files.
-Existing configuration and files in the working directory are unchanged.
+Existing configuration and files in the working directory stay unchanged.
 Create a first commit for the repository to become fully operational.

 *reponame*
-: Name of the repository (logged during commits).
+: Name of the repository.
+If not given on the command line, it will be prompted.

 ## log